ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ingress and egress.

-If a client or IP proxy with a connection containing an IP Proxying request stream are using congestion control for that stream, independent if datagram or capsules are used, all traffic independent of DSCP marking will be treated equally within that transport connection.
+If a client or IP proxy with a connection containing an IP Proxying request stream is using congestion control for that stream, regardless of whether HTTP datagrams or capsules are used, all traffic independent of DSCP marking will be treated equally within that transport connection.
 The client or proxy MUST NOT copy the DSCP field from the inner IP header to the outer IP header of the packet